Skip to content

 What is a Mongrel?

-A Mongrel is a dog that has been cross bred with two or more different dog breeds.
+A Mongrel is a dog that has been cross bred with three or more different dog breeds.
 It cannot be defined as one breed because the parents are different breeds.
 If the parents are also mixed breeds, the puppy will contain genes from multiple dog breeds.

 What does Mongrel mean?